Milestone toward an ECRIPAC accelerator demonstrator

-The PLEIADE phase~\cite{Geller-ecripac}, starting at $t=t_c$, is the last part of the ECRIPAC working cycle.
+where $\gamma_{GA}=\gamma(t_{GA})$. \\ The PLEIADE phase~\cite{Geller-ecripac}, starting at $t=t_{pul}$, is the last part of the ECRIPAC working cycle.
 Its objective is the acceleration of the ion population.
 Due to the adiabatic conservation of the magnetic dipole moment, the negative gradient of the magnetic field converts the electron perpendicular velocity into parallel velocity, which leads to the charge separation inside the plasma and the consequential ion acceleration through the ion entrainment mechanism.
 An important condition that the PLEIADE magnetic field must satisfy is $d^2B/dz^2>0$, in order to avoid possible macroscopic instabilities which could prevent the ion acceleration.
-Luckily, the diamagnetic character of the plasma helps to mitigate this condition~\cite{Geller-design_ecripac}.
-Moreover, an appropriate value for the final minimum field $B_{fin}$ of the PLEIADE phase must be used to avoid the spatial divergence of the electron bunch, since the constants of motion of Eq.~\ref{eq:eq_motion} are still approximately valid in low magnetic field gradients. \\ Considering a plasma composed of ions with mass $A m_a$ and electric charge $Q=Ze$ (where $m_a$ is the atomic mass unit, $A$ and $Z$ the mass and charge numbers respectively), with a number of ions much lower than electrons ($N_i \ll N_e$), the energy of the ions per nucleon at the end of the accelerating process can be estimated as

-where \textit{c} is the speed of light and $\gamma_{c}=\gamma(t_{c})$.
-The accelerator stability during the PLEIADE phase strongly depends on the magnetic field profile, and it is mainly constrained by two phenomena: the stability of the electron bunch and the ion shake out (some ions are not accelerated by the electrons and detach from the plasma).
-An ion is entrained by the electrons only if the Coulomb attraction overcome the electrons' acceleration (non shake out condition), which can also be expressed in the following form by making explicit the PLEIADE field profile
+Luckily, the diamagnetic character of the plasma helps to mitigate this condition~\cite{Geller-design_ecripac}. \\ The accelerator stability during the PLEIADE phase actually imposes more stringent conditions on the magnetic field profile, being constrained by two main phenomena: the stability of the electron bunch and the ion shake-out (some ions are not accelerated by the electrons and detach from the plasma).
+An ion with mass $A m_a$ and electric charge $Ze$ (where $m_a$ is the atomic mass unit, $e$ the elementary charge, $A$ and $Z$ the mass and charge numbers respectively) is entrained by the electrons when the Coulomb attraction overcomes the electrons' acceleration (non shake-out condition), resulting in the following expression depending on the PLEIADE field profile